X-Plane/xptools/src/WEDDocs/index.markdown

 1. [Visit the X-Plane Developer WorldEditor page][13] and download the version of WED for your operating system.
 Save it to a location you will be able to find it, like the Desktop.

 2. Extract the WED executable from the ZIP file you just downloaded and save it somewhere you will be able to find it later (you can put it in your X-Plane directory, but this is not strictly necessary).
-WED is a single-executable file only, so no installer or other special installation procedures are required.
+WED is a single-executable file only, so no installer or other special installation procedures are required, but the folder WED is placed into should be writable, so WED can create its logfile there.
+WED can work with any X-Plane installation, so it does not have to be placed into any particular location.

 3. Launch WED by double-clicking on it.